indiesoftby/defold-sharp-sprite/README.md

 - **RGSS**: slow, and requires OES_standard_derivatives (see below), and doesn't require mipmaps.
 - **RGSS Mipmap Bias -1.0**: faster than RGSS, but requires mipmaps.
 Not suitable, if you use Slice-9 (will blur around the edges).

+> [!IMPORTANT]
+> Materials "Mipmap Bias -1.0" and "RGSS Mipmap Bias -1.0" require mipmaps in your game textures.
+To use them, you need to create your own texture profile with mipmap generation enabled and set it in your `game.project` file.
+You can find an example texture profile with mipmaps in the `demo` folder of this project.

 ### Mipmap Bias -1.0

 | Type | Defold Material | Sharp Sprite Material |